xueyuanj/human_PBS/README.md

 ##
 ##Calculate Hudson's Fst for each SNP site.

+##Use all the individuals in the four populations

 ##Keep the numerator and denominator in separate columns

 ##Run process.1000gn.sh on cluster

 ##process.1000gn.sh is wrapper script that implements process.1000gn.bash and keep.only.popofinterest

-##Due to the large size of the dataset, run process.1000gn.sh independently for each chromosome
+##Due to the large size, run process.1000gn.sh independently for each chromosome

 ##Moreover, process.1000gn.bash splits the data into smaller files each containing 10000 lines.
 Then go through the files